 As the relaxing piano music played in the background, I started in on the top layer of the tray.
 Finger sandwiches made of roasted Angus beef with horseradish cream, smoked salmon on brown bread were excellent when paired with my delicious first cup of Earl Grey tea.
 My hunger was subsiding.
 The next tray tier had two selections of superb scones, both plain and raisin.
 Devonshire clotted cream, lemon curd and homemade wild strawberry and rose petal preserves were the topical accompaniment options for the scones.
 As one would say, I devoured the scones.

-Shortly thereafter, the attentive waitress brought me a fourth course, a decadent 23-karat "gold" flake topped chocolate fondant.
+Shortly thereafter, the attentive waitress brought me a fourth course, a decadent 23-karat "gold" flake-topped chocolate fondant.
 I thought there was no way I could possibly fit any more food into my stomach!
 The waitress was used to this reaction by others.
-I shyly asked if I could have a bag so I could take home the chocolate flourless cake topped with eatable real gold.
-She smiled and replied, “Of course.
-We routinely send our satisfied customers away with this special treat hidden in our fancy take out box!”
+I shyly asked if I could have a bag so I could take home the chocolate flourless cake topped with edible gold.
+She smiled and replied, “Of course.”
 Thank goodness, the thought of not eating something with gold on it would have been a downer.

 To compare my experience at the Emirates Palace to the one I had at the Ritz in London, I would have to say it was equally as pleasurable.
 The settings were totally different but the beautiful background music, the superb eats, high quality tea brewing and the attentive service paid to the solo traveler were of the same quality and attention to detail.
 For these reasons, when in Abu Dhabi I highly recommend you "raise your pinkie" and treat yourself to afternoon tea at the Emirates Palace.